mverboom/build/CLEAN.md

 # DESCRIPTION

 The script will try and remove any package that are not on a predetermined list.
-This allows for a quick revert to a known state of the system, making reproducable builds easier.
+This allows for a quick revert to a known state of the system, making reproducible builds easier.

 The following arguments can be used: